sami-mkw/800-63-4/sp800-63b/sec3_definitions.md

 A secret used in authentication that is known to the claimant and the verifier.

 #### Side Channel Attack
 An attack enabled by leakage of information from a physical cryptosystem.
-Timing, power consumption, and electromagnetic emissions are examples of characteristics that could be exploited in a side-channel attack.
+Timing, power consumption, electromagnetic and acoustic emissions are examples of characteristics that could be exploited in a side-channel attack.

 #### Social Engineering
 The act of deceiving an individual into revealing sensitive information by associating with the individual to gain confidence and trust.

 #### Special Publication (SP)
 A type of publication issued by NIST.
 Specifically, the Special Publication 800-series reports on the Information Technology Laboratory's research, guidelines, and outreach efforts in computer security, and its collaborative activities with industry, government, and academic organizations.

-#### Strongly Bound Credentials
-Credentials that are bound to a subscriber in a tamper-evident fashion.

 #### Subscriber
 A party who has received a credential bound to an authenticator from a CSP.